-zones of war proclaimed by Germany was never defined exactly, the Borkum Islands are considered far distant from the danger areas of sub- sion of hope that the United States marines.
-The waters of the viciniy are mined for defensive purposee and Germany always has piloted incoming ships through.
+Although the extent of the sea was never defined exactly, the Borkum Islands are considered far distant from the danger areas of submarines.
+The waters of the viciniy may prevail upon Great Britain "to are mined for defensive purposee and return to the principles of internation-Germany always has piloted incoming at law recognized prior to the outships through.